-James Bullen leads the operational management of New Forests’ assets in Southeast Asia.
-In this role, James works closely with portfolio companies and brings an emphasis on operational efficiency and technical rigour to his oversight of New Forests’ investments in the region.
-James has 17 years’ forest management and investment experience, including all aspects of the technical management of large, FSC-accredited forestry projects, including establishment, silviculture, harvesting, forest engineering, and marketing.
-James joined New Forests in 2008 and previously managed operations for the company’s investments in Australia and the Pacific islands.
-His diverse experience includes forestry operations and management roles in Malaysia, Australia, New Zealand, the Solomon Islands, the United Kingdom, and the US.
+James Bullen leads the operations team for New Forests’ investments in the United States, with oversight of timberland and carbon operations.
+James works closely with third-party forest resource managers and investment vehicle boards, bringing an emphasis on operational efficiency, technical rigour, and value creation to his oversight of New Forests’ investments in the region.
+James has more than 20 years’ forest management and investment experience, across all aspects of the management of large, FSC-accredited forestry projects, including establishment, silviculture, harvesting, forest engineering, sustainability, and marketing.
+James joined New Forests in 2008 and previously managed operations for the company’s investments and funds in Australia-New Zealand and Southeast Asia.
+His diverse experience includes forestry operations and management roles in Malaysia, Indonesia, Laos, Australia, New Zealand, the Solomon Islands, the United Kingdom, and the US.
 James has a Bachelor of Science in Forest Management from the University of Aberdeen in Scotland.

-Matthew Crapp is responsible for the operational management of assets in Australia and New Zealand, with primary responsibility for the operational activities of New Forests’ softwood estate.
-He has more than 20 years of forest management experience, having worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
-Matthew has a Bachelor of Science – Forestry from the Australian National University and an Executive MBA from the Royal Melbourne Institute of Technology.
+Matt Crapp is responsible for the operational management of the ANZFF2 and ANZFF3 fund assets in Australia and New Zealand.
+He has more than 25 years of forest management experience.
+Prior to joining New Forests, Matt worked in a range of senior roles in state-owned forestry corporations in New South Wales and Victoria.
+Matt has a Bachelor of Science in Forestry from the Australian National University, a Graduate Certificate in Management from Deakin University, and an Executive MBA from the Royal Melbourne Institute of Technology.

-Alexander Kuprasov supports the acquisition and investment process for New Forests’ investment activities in the Australia-New Zealand region.
-This includes contributing to the development of the investment pipeline, managing the due diligence process, contributing to financial modelling, and supporting reporting to the Investment Committee and clients.
-Alex has over 12 years of professional experience, spanning both operational and investment roles.
-Before moving permanently to Australia, he was a principal at a Kiev-based private equity fund, managing over $650 million of investments from IFIs, institutional investors and family offices.
-Earlier, he held a number of roles in leading Norwegian, US, and Ukrainian property companies, where he identified, structured, and executed real estate transactions.
-Alex has a Bachelor of Business from International Christian University in Kiev and an MBA from Melbourne Business School.
+Alexander Kuprasov is part of investments team and leads investment transactions for New Forests in the Australia-New Zealand region.
+This includes work around origination, due diligence, investment approvals, negotiation of the transaction documents, development of the value creation plans, and reporting to Investment Committee and clients, as well as divestments where required.
+Alex has over 15 years of professional experience, spanning both operational and investment roles and has participated in more than $1 billion worth of transactions covering direct investments in timberland, agriculture, real estate, and industrials.
+Before moving permanently to Australia, he was a Principal at Horizon Capital, an Eastern Europe focused private equity fund, managing over $650 million of investments from international financial institutions, institutional investors, and family offices.
+Earlier, he held senior roles in leading Norwegian and American property companies.
+Alex has a Bachelor of Business degree from International Christian University in Kiev and an MBA from Melbourne Business School.